 In my almost 45 years of brazing experience in many shops around the world, I have NEVER encountered, or heard of anyone ever encountering, a “contamination issue” because they were using tapered plastic tips.
 This should never be a concern.

 Many people merely “follow the trend”.
-When asked why they use stainless tips, their answer is typically: “We’ve always done it that way”.
+When asked why they use stainless tips, their answer is typical: “We’ve always done it that way”.

 Myth #4 — I need a long tip to reach deep places, and only stainless tips offer long lengths.
 There aren’t any long tapered plastic tips out there.